KxSystems/docs/docs/wp/disaster-management/index.md

 A number of limiting factors hamper the ability to create a better model with the data available.
 These are as follows:

 1. The dataset used was limited in size with only 7,800 classified tweets readily available.
 Given the 'noisy' nature of tweets this creates difficulties around producing a reliable model.
-A larger corpus would likely produce a better representation of the language used in flooding scenarios and thus allow a better model to be produced.
+A larger corpus would likely have produced a better representation of the language used in flooding scenarios and thus allow a better model to be produced.

 2. The human-annotated data can be unreliable.
 While the data was collected and tagged by CrisisNLP, given the similarity of some of the classes, it may be the case that mistakes being made by the model are accurate representation of the true class.
 This is certainly true in the case of the data from India and Pakistan, where a reference for the quality of the classifications is provided in the raw dataset.